Testosterone is an androgen found in both men and women. Testosterone is made in the

 supplement

-This hormone is available in many ways, including testosterone gel,
+This hormone is available by prescription in many forms, including testosterone gel,

 counter testosterone